Kitura/SwiftKueryMySQL/README.md

 Successfully inserted age: 4
 Successfully inserted age: 5
 ```
+This is because the connection pool only allows that connection to be obtained by a single task.
+Because the connection pool is now empty, additional tasks are queued for later execution.
+As each task completes, the single connection is returned to the pool, and the next task is then invoked.

+In the example above, a DispatchGroup is used to pause the main thread until all of the tasks complete.
+This is necessary because the call to connectionPool.getConnection() returns immediately - the task is invoked later, once a connection is available.

-This is because the single connection pool only allows a single thread at a time to obtain the connection.
-If you edit the maximum capacity of the thread pool the ordering of inserts is more random as they occur concurrently on different connections:
+If you increase the capacity of the thread pool, then the order of inserts will be unpredictable, as they are able to execute concurrently on different connections:
 ```
 Successfully inserted age: 0
 Successfully inserted age: 1